Treaty of Tolentino: Criticism

 Of the confiscated works of art, a marble copy of a bronze statue of Lucius Junius Brutus remains in Paris.
 However, most of the works were restored after Napoleon's fall, and the main works are now located in the Vatican Gardens in Rome.
 The bronze statue of Lucius Junius Brutus has returned to the Capitoline Museums.

+Aftermath

-The treaty did not satisfy the revolutionary Jacobins.
-Just a year later, the French Army invaded the rest of the Papal States and arrested the Pope, imposing a Roman Republic leading to an immediate new European war.
+The treaty did not satisfy the French Directory, which still sought to end the temporal power of the Holy See.
+Just a year later, the French Army invaded the rest of the Papal States and arrested Pius VI, imposing a Roman Republic.